Isac-E-Perez/Basics-of-Plotting/README.md

 *SelectInput* lets the user choise the data set they want to see.

-*verbatimTextOutput* will later on help us print the output of hte data.
+*verbatimTextOutput* displays the code and will later help me print the data.

-*plotOutput* will later help us be able to plot the data.
+*plotOutput* displays the code and will later help me plot the data.

 Now lets focus on the server.
 The server is the directions in the recipe.
 The ingredients will be used as the directions describes them.